Roopa Sree: Biography

-Sree hails from Chennai, Tamil Nadu.
+Sree was born 11 June 1976 in Chennai, Tamil Nadu.
 She has four sisters.
 She started her acting career, at the age of 13 years, as a heroine. later she moved to character roles and supporting roles.
 She appeared in glamorous roles as well.
 She took a break from movies after marriage.
 Her husband is also in film field.
 Again she made a comeback through serials, and now she is appearing in Tamil and Malayalam serials.
-As of November 2015, she is participating in a popular reality show on Flowers TV titled Kuttikalavara.
+She wins the heart of Malayalam audience through her role 'Urmila devi' in Chandanamazha serial.